roytang/blog/content/notes/2023/03/641fb41c07ee4c453e9632ee/index.md

  (@Artscience Museum 10 Bayfront Av)

- FutureWorld: Where Art Meets Science
+ We attended the FutureWorld: Where Art Meets Science show.
+It was pretty neat, lots of pretty interactive light displays.
+There was a thing that was like a lot of single-tile suspension bridges strung together (I dared not attempt it!).
+Fun activities for kids as well.